betrusted-io/utra/README.md

 # Unambiguous Thin Register Abstraction (UTRA)

+NOTE: This has been migrated into the Xous-core, see https://github.com/betrusted-io/xous-core/tree/master/svd2utra for the latest.

 ## Motivation

 UTRA is a register abstraction for accessing hardware resources.
 It tries to be: